Publishing overview

 You can quickly publish changes in your site with keyboard shortcuts.
 Press Shift + P to open the publish menu, double-check which domains are selected, and press Shift + Enter to publish to all selected domains.

-Publishing from the Editor
+Publishing from the Legacy Editor

 Note